 (2) Reflects taxable rates on bonds issued as taxable bonds with a federal subsidy, but does not reflect the interest credit associated with those bonds.
 For a description of the effect of federal sequestration on these direct-pay tax credit bonds, see "Other Considerations Relative to the City-Federal Policy Risk and Other Federal Funding Considerations."
+Includes candidates for potential cash defeasance that the Department is considering for later in 2021.
+See "Capital Requirements-Financing Plans."
 Assumes interest rate of 4.00% on variable rate bonds, per the Department's financial plan.